openoakland/opendisclosure/README_installation_in_vagrant.md

-OpenDisclosure backend installation in Vagrant in 6 steps
+Open Disclosure backend installation in Vagrant in 6 steps
 =================

-Scripts to build Hack Oregon's back end in a vagrant virtual machine.
+Scripts to build Open Disclosure's back end in a vagrant virtual machine.
 This has been tested on a Mac running Yosemite.
 From what I understand, Virtual box and Vagrant work in Windows as well, and most of the commands are the same, though, I have not tested it in Windows.

 To install the backend: